p-cn/pt1/homepage.md

 233. Don't try to change people, change how you deal with them instead.
 234. Learn to react less.
 235. Don't promise and agree when you're having a good time.

+I don't seek revenge on you but I do hope you experience yourself in another person.